mattdowdell/notes/comments.md

 > Adding more wheels to a car doesn't make it a truck.

 Scaling a system up requires a holistic approach, considering aspects including capacity, compute and bandwidth.
 Adding just one of these is unlikely to produce the desired result.

+> Luck is opportunity plus preparation.

+By investing in yourself now, you can be both ready and well positioned to seize an opportunity when it appears.

+> Never let a good crisis go to waste.

+When a crisis occurs, use it as an opportunity to push for new and existing ideas that were previously unfeasible.